Fenwick High School (Oak Park, Illinois): Athletics

 Prior to the institution of a state playoff system for football in the 1970s, Fenwick competed to play in the Prep Bowl, which pitted the champions of the CCL against the champion of the Chicago Public League.
 Fenwick won two Prep Bowl titles at the game's usual home of Soldier Field.
 The first was in 1945, when a crowd of 80,000 fans saw Fenwick defeat Tilden High School, 20–6.
 The second was in 1962, and saw Fenwick defeat Schurz High School, 40–0.
 The win not only capped an undefeated season, but was played before over 91,000 fans; the third-largest crowd to witness a high school football game in Illinois history.
 The 1945 game is tied for seventh in terms of crowd size.
 The Prep Bowl has continued as a separate competition since the introduction of the statewide playoff, for teams which do not make those playoffs or are eliminated early, and Fenwick has won it in 1991 and 2010.

-Sports Illustrated has added Fenwick to its list of the "50 Best High School Athletic Programs in the Country", recognizing Fenwick as having the best athletic program in Illinois.
+Sports Illustrated included Bishop Fenwick in its 2007 list of the "top high schools in each of the 50 states and D.C.", recognizing Fenwick as having the best athletic program in Illinois.
 Fenwick's 2006–2007 swimming and swim/polo teams produced 12 NISCA Academic All-American athletes.
 For 2009, two state championships were achieved in water polo, 11 regional, sectional or supersectional championships were earned, along with 15 conference titles.
 There were also 17 All-State athletes, 19 All-American athletes and 12 All-Academic athletes named.
 Five students were granted NCAA athletic scholarships.

 Non-athletic activities

-Fenwick's academic teams are also highly competitive.
-The Math Team was state champion in 2002, in large part to the great teaching of Roger Finnell, a teacher there for 50 years now, and has also been the highest scoring private school in the AA Division for 14 years in a row.
-2009 marks the 16th consecutive year for Fenwick's Math Team to qualify for state.

-The Wick (school newspaper), The Blackfriars Yearbook, and the Touchstone (literary magazine), have all been recognized with awards by the American Scholastic Press Association.
+The Wick (school newspaper), The Blackfriars Yearbook, and the Touchstone (literary magazine) have all been recognized with awards by the American Scholastic Press Association.
 The 2006–2007 edition of Touchstone was awarded first place with special honors by the American Scholastic Press Association, placing Fenwick's publication at the top 5% of all high school literary publications in the country.
 Touchstone has earned 970/1000 possible points by the American Scholastic Press Association, thereby allowing it to be a contender for the "Most Outstanding High School Literary and Art Magazine".